I’ve heard a lot of opinions about API design. This is great—I love opinions.

 When SOAP started in early 1998, there was no schema language or type system for XML (in fact, XML 1.0 had just become a full Recommendation that quarter).

 So no one had object mappers into or out of XML, which meant they had to do object mapping by hand.
 Also, because this was the first standardized HTTP protocol, no one had much familiarity with object mapping at all.

 Have you ever seen a programmer take a crack at a problem they have never seen the likes of before in their lives?
 Now, imagine thousands of programmers all doing that at once.
 You’re gonna get some weird approaches.
 I have worked on one legacy project with a hand-rolled XML object mapper that loops through the objects one at a time and, therefore, is quite slow.
 I have worked on another legacy project in which the programmers assembled XML requests by string concatenating XML tags with their data.
 The concatenation program is the second most beautiful trainwreck I have seen in my programming tenure, and the XML it produces is…not valid.
 It’s almost valid.
 But it’s just far enough away from valid that it’s a pain in the neck to parse into objects.

-But those programs were written before we had fancy mappers, and now we have fancy mappers, and XML is no longer some kind of untameable beast.
-Turns out computers are pretty good at picking out text from rigid predefined patterns, even if said text is unappealing to our discerning human eyeballs.
+But those programs were written before we had fancy mappers.
+Now we have fancy mappers, and XML is no longer some kind of untameable beast.
+Turns out computers are pretty good at picking out text from rigid predefined patterns, even if said text is unappealing to our discerning human eyeballs.*